nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 ### 2.4 Incomplete Data

-Some objects have only a few datapoints.
+Some bands in some objects have only a few datapoints.
 Three data points is not large enough for KNN interpolation, so we will consider any array with fewer than 4 photometry points to be incomplete data.

 Another way of saying this is that we choose to remove those light curves with 3 or fewer data points.